If you need help accessing our website, call 855-698-9991

 Gastric bypass surgery is typically completed in two hours, and patients stay overnight in the hospital.
 Most people can return to normal activities within two weeks.
 To allow the bypass to heal after the procedure, your diet begins with 10 days of liquids before progressing to solid food.

 Postsurgical follow-up is recommended every three months for the first year, and then annually.
-Because of the small amount of food that is consumed after the procedure, it is essential to take multivitamins and follow up with your doctor to prevent vitamin deficiencies.
+Because of the smaller amount of food you can consume after the procedure, it is essential to take multivitamins and to follow up with your doctor to prevent vitamin deficiencies.

 Single Anastomosis Duodeno-Ileal Bypass with Sleeve Gastrectomy